macOS Tahoe vs Sequoia: Should You Upgrade in 2026?

 Quick workflow with Fenn

-Open the result at the moment.
-Fenn jumps to the right PDF page, slide number, video frame, or audio timestamp.
-On device by default.
-Optional cloud for speed and scale.
+Open the result at the exact place.
+Fenn jumps to the right PDF page, slide number, image match, or timestamp.

 Should you upgrade now?